abrantesarthur/chickadee/psets/pset2answers.md

 ###### proc::interrupted\_

-- only a process `p` exiting child may set `p->interrupted_` to true.
+- only a process `p` exiting child may set `p->interrupted_` to `true`.

-  This prevents a process from being interrupted for a reason other than a child is exiting or the timer interrupt fired up.
-In the future, if we want to support other types of interruptions, this invariant should be updated.
+  This prevents a sleeping process from being interrupted for a reason other than a child is exiting (thus setting `interrupted_` to `true`) or the timer interrupt fired up.
+In the future, if we want to support other types of interrupts, this invariant should be updated.

 ###### process hiearchy